Azad Moopen: Other activities

-He was the Gulf Area convener of the Malabar Airport Development Action Committee, which spearheaded the efforts for the establishment of Kozhikode International Airport through a public–private partnership initiative in the 1990s.
+Moopen was the Gulf area convener of the Malabar Airport Development Action Committee, which spearheaded the efforts for the establishment of Kozhikode International Airport through a public–private partnership initiative in the 1990s.
 This is the first airport set up with such private participation in the country.
 He is the founding chairman of the Association of Kerala Medical Graduates and the Association of Indian Muslims in the UAE.
 He is also one of the promoters of Credence High School, Dubai, a secondary school he co-founded along with others in 2014.

-Moopen is vice chairman of the Social Advancement Foundation of India.
+Moopen is the vice chairman of the Social Advancement Foundation of India.
 He is involved with the charities Aster DM Foundation and Dr. Moopen Family Foundation.

 IPO listing

 In February 2018, Aster DM Healthcare announced its initial Public Offer IPO and had fixed a price Rs 180 to Rs 190 for the public offer.
-Dr. Azad Moopen believes the company will take a decision later to seek listing on other exchanges like London or Dubai.
+Azad Moopen believes the company will take a decision later to seek listing on other exchanges like London or Dubai.